EldonGabriel/eldongabriel.github.io/_posts/2026-05-22-nfs-deployment.md

 sudo systemctl daemon-reload
 ```

-**Note:** Broad write permissions were used only during testing to validate identity mappings.
-Production systems should use least-privilege permissions and ownership-based access controls.
+**Note:** Broad write permissions were used only for testing identity mappings.
+Production systems should enforce least privilege and ownership-based access controls.
 {: .notice}

 ```bash